pdhoward/sessionio/README.md

 ##### The Callback URL
 - It can point back to your localhost; _[http://localhost:3000/auth/facebook/callback](http://localhost:3000/auth/facebook/callback)_

-- or use ngrok locally
+- or use ngrok locally with the path appended

 #### Session
 The session needs a random string to make sure the session id in the browser is random.
 That random string is used to encrypt the session id in the browser, _Why?_ To prevent session id guessing.